-A great healthy alternative to mashed potatoes!
-I couldn’t believe how creamy and comforting white bean mash can be.
-These are packed with roasted garlic and cheddar cheese for maximum flavor.
+A great healthy alternative to mashed potatoes, you won’t believe how creamy and comforting white bean mash can be.
+This recipe is packed with roasted garlic and cheddar cheese for maximum flavor.

-Eating a reasonable portion of mashed potatoes is almost impossible, and the same applies for white bean mash, but at least this is giving you some protein and some so-called “good carbs”, and slower releasing energy.
-It’s not a bad substitution to make sometime.
+Eating a reasonable portion of mashed potatoes is almost impossible, and the same applies for white bean mash.
+But at least this is giving you some protein and some so-called “good carbs”, and slower releasing energy.
+It’s definitely not a bad substitution to make sometimes.

 (Edit: If you’d like to lighten this recipe up, I came across a great suggestion from Lori on Facebook- Using white kidney beans, she added some veggie broth to thin out the beans and was then able to add less oil, cheese and yogurt.
 Thanks Lori for sharing!)

-- 2 heads + 1-2 cloves of garlic (depending on your tolerance levels for garlicky foods!)
+- 2 heads + 1-2 cloves garlic, depending on your tolerance levels for garlicky foods!

 - Salt and pepper, to taste